From random-walks to graph-sprints: a low-latency node embedding framework on continuous-time dynamic graphs: Methods

 Instead of that, we can increase efficiency even further by removing any stochasticity and updating a node's histogram at each edge arrival, combining the histograms of the two nodes involved in the arriving edge, as shown in equation~\ref{eq:graph_sprints}:

 In this way we combine all neighbours' information implicitly using a moving average over time.

 Hyperparameter $\beta$ is another discount factor between 0 and 1, controlling how much to focus on recent neighbor information in contrast to older information and which can optionally depend on time.
 In this way, we can update histograms in a fully streaming setting, using only information of each arriving edge.
+Nodes' summaries are initialized uniformly guaranteeing that the sum of all bins that belong to a certain edge is 1, e.g., if a feature has 10 bins then every bin is initialized with the value 0.1.
 We term this procedure \emph{graph-sprints} and summarize it in algorithm~\ref{alg:streaming_singlesummary}.

 Compared to equation \ref{eq:exponentially_moving}, one can observe that the remaining sampling over single-hop neighbors is abolished, at the cost of imposing a more strict dependence on time.
 The advantage of algorithm~\ref{alg:streaming_singlesummary} is that no list of neighbors needs to be stored.
 Moreover, algorithm~\ref{alg:streaming_singlesummary} can be applied in parallel to both the source node and the destination node, and therefore edges are not required to be directed.
 In fact, while we derived equation \ref{eq:graph_sprints} from random-walks, the attentive reader can notice that it can be interpreted as a special case of message passing where all neighbor summaries are aggregated using a weighted average, with weights that are biased by recency, and where the average is computed in a streaming fashion over time.